wikimedia/mediawiki-tools-scap/docs/scap3/quickstart/setup.rst

     # code will be deployed to /srv/deployment/ on the target
     git_deploy_dir: /srv/deployment

-    # /srv/deployment/mockbase code will be owned by deploy-mockbase on targets
-    git_repo_user: deploy-mockbase

     # connect to targets with user deploy-mockbase
     ssh_user: deploy-mockbase